 Historical planning information

-We are currently carrying out a scanning exercise on historical Planning data between 2000 - 2006, this will mean that between Mid March to Mid June 2017 requests for retrieval of information and copies of information between these dates will not be available until the project is complete.
+We are currently carrying out a scanning exercise on historical Planning data between 2000 - 2006, therefore planning information and retrieval of documents between these years will not be available until the project is complete.

 We have updated our online information and it now contains decision notices for applications we received between 2004 - January 2015.